przygodyzkodem/MoodLamp/README.md

 MoodLamp is an ESP8266 based WS2812B addressable LED controller.
 It's key features are:
 - 55 different togglable light effects
-- adjust light color
+- adjustable light color
-- adjust brightness
+- adjustable brightness
 - quick on/off toggle
 - easy configuration via captive portal
 - minimalistic hardware design - cheap and easy to assemble and to install in your home